cenuno/DataViz/README.md

 The number of rows in `iris.tidy` grew by 4 because the use of [`gather()`](https://www.rdocumentation.org/packages/tidyr/versions/0.8.0/topics/gather) combined the Sepal.Length, Sepal.Width, Petal.Length, Petal.Width values into the newly created `Value` column.

-At the same time, `iris.tidy` retains two important distinctions: the measurement type - length or width - in the newly created `Measure` column and flower part - sepal or petal - in the newly created `Part` column.
+At the same time, `iris.tidy` retains two important distinctions:

+1. Measurement type - length or width - in the newly created `Measure` column; and

+2. Flower part - sepal or petal - in the newly created `Part` column.

 Each row in `iris.tidy` now follows the tenants of being tidy since each row contains **one** measurement value by each observation.